-Student organizations are an excellent way to make a connection with UMSI students for recruiting purposes.
-Many recruiting organizations find that making connections with the many student organizations on campus to be an easy and effective way to increase brand recognition and identify potential candidates adept in team settings, demonstrating leadership and high-achieving in their functional skills.
+UMSI student organizations are an excellent way to make a connection with UMSI students for recruiting purposes, and in some cases, receive consulting help with information problems.
+Connecting with student organizations can be an easy and effective way to increase brand recognition and identify candidates adept in team dynamics, exhibiting leadership skills, and demonstrating exceptional commitment to their future profession.

 - Resume, cover letter or portfolio review sessions